bryntum/siesta/examples/deno/README.md

-Siesta sample test suite targeting Node.js
+Siesta sample test suite targeting Deno
 ==========================================

-This is an example of testing very simple Node.js package with Siesta.
+This is an example of testing very simple Deno package with Siesta.

 Package has the only module in `src/module.js`, tests are in `tests/`, Siesta project file is `tests/index.js`